What’s the first thing most SaaS founders do when they start searching for their first sales hire?

 It’s okay to hire a VP of Sales.
 A candidate may have that title at an early-stage startup but might function closer to a sales manager.

-The thing you want to avoid though is hiring someone based on title but they don’t fit actual jobs you need done for your sales process.
+The thing you want to avoid, though, is hiring someone based on their title but finding out they don't fit the actual jobs you need done for your sales process.

-What equity to give to your first sales hire
+What equity should you give your first sales hire

-In early 2023, when this article was written, we see most SaaS startups offering 1-1.5% equity to their first sales leader.
+In early 2023, when this article was written, we saw most SaaS startups offering 1-1.5% equity to their first sales leader.

-Before making any equity offer, also consider what type of leader/hire you are making.
+Before making any equity offer, also consider what type of leader or hire you are making.

 Is this going to be your leader to guide you through the future?
 Or are you going to have to make another hire down the line that’s a true sales leader?